 For driving directions and to see all transportation and driving options, click here.

 State Farm Arena is required to prohibit all bags, including briefcases, purses, luggage, and diaper bags, larger than 14" x 14" x 6" from being brought into the arena.
 Backpacks and hard-sided bags of any kind are also prohibited.
-Single-compartment drawstring bags and fashion backpack purses that are smaller than 14" x 14" x 6" are permitted.
+Single-compartment drawstring bags and fashion backpacks or purses that are smaller than 14" x 14" x 6" are permitted.

 State Farm Arena does not permit the following items into the arena: